a8m/doqmentdb/README.md

 [![Dependency Status][david-image]][david-url]
 [![License][license-image]][license-url]
 [![Downloads][downloads-image]][downloads-url]
-> DoQmentDB is a tiny layer that provides the simplicity of MongoDB for DocumentDB users(supporting schema).
+> DoQmentDB is a tiny layer that provides the simplicity of MongoDB for DocumentDB users(with schema, hooks/middleware).

 ##Table of contents:
 - [Get Started](#get-started)